Saturday, April 27, 2024

 There's also a 6V regulator built around a zener diode and a buffer transistor.

-Lastly there's speaker amplifier that isn't drawn, because it's not relevant to the synthesis.
+Lastly there's a speaker amplifier that isn't drawn, because it's not relevant to the synthesis.